 The westernmost wave (90%) will need to be monitored as we head into next week.
+The easternmost wave (40%) has about 24-36 hours left before fully emerging into the Atlantic.

 Model Forecasts

 Ensemble Models - Next Week - Tuesday Morning (Sept.
 15)